altocodenl/cell/readme.md

 2. A cell can reference another cell.
 3. When a cell changes, all of the cells depending on it change as well.

+These properties carry the following advantages:

+1. Because each piece of data is in a cell, it's immediately addressable by any other part of the program.
+Then you don't have to build labyrinths to access parts of your state.
+2. You can compose data and logic, like if they were legos.
+3. You don't have to re-run everything all the time.
+The state is always fresh, always consistent.
+You get constant feedback for free.

 Cell wants to go further in this direction.
 In cell:

 1. Every piece of data has a path to it (its address).